OMaraLab/hoarder/README.md

 * `-h` : print the help
 * `--dry-run` : test whether the files and paths specified in your command are valid, and whether any required flags are missing, then exit without doing anything.
 * `--notrj` : copy and restructure the dataset as normal but do not copy any trajectory data
+* `--notrr` : copy and restructure the dataset as normal but do not copy any `.trr` trajectory files.
+This is useful if your simulation includes a large, reduntant `.trr` file that you do not wish to archive.

 ## Naming your system